HHS/TANF-app/live-comms/README.md

-# Design Environment for web hosted live comms
+# Design environment for web hosted live comms

-The live comms website is for communicating
+The live comms website was created for use as a tool to communicate project updates and research findings to the broader OFA team and to grantees.
+It is also aimed at improving the accessibility of these updates from that of the prior PDF format.
+The structure of the live comms site is aimed at being simple to extend and maintain via simple HTML/CSS skills so as to allow the current design team or other non-developer team members to easily update it without requiring additional development time to be spent on non-feature work.

 ## How is this hosted?